jcarter62/udacity-fs-p5/README.md

 # Project - Item Catalog
-## Udacity Full Stack Nano Degree
+### Udacity Full Stack Nano Degree - Project #4

 ## About

-This project implements a list of items within a variety of categories, and integrates third party user registration and authentication.
-In addition, the application offers a simple user + password authentication as well.
+This project implements a catalog, containing categories and associated items.
+Authentication is provided by two methods.
+The first method is through a third party provider.
+The second method is by way of a simple user + password local method.
 The third party authentication used is by way of google.

 Any user can view categories and items, however in order to add, modify or delete, the